-When using neural networks to perform the regression adjustment based on computing the pointwise median of the $m(s)$ and $\sigma^2(s)$ estimates, obtained using varying regularisation parameter values (see the introduction to Section \ref{section:examples}), the relative performance is quite poor (left hand side $\overline{\mbox{RSSE}}$ values in Table \ref{tab:ex1-3}).
-The mean relative $\overline{\mbox{RSSE}}$ is $-13\%$ for neural networks, compared to $-40\%$ for heteroscedastic least-squares regression.
-As an alternative approach, rather than averaging over the regularization parameter $\lambda$, we rather choose the value of $\lambda \in \{10^{-3},10^{-2},10^{-1}\}$ that minimises the leave-one-out error of $\theta$ (equation (\ref{eqn:PLSLOO})).
-This approach considerably improves the performance of the network (right hand side $\overline{\mbox{RSSE}}$ values in Table \ref{tab:ex1-3}) with the mean relative $\overline{\mbox{RSSE}}$ improving to the same level as for heteroscedastic regression.
-Adopting the same procedure to determine the regularisation parameter within ridge regression, there is also a mean gain in performance from $-39\%$ to $-42\%$, although the joint parameter inference on $(\tau, \sigma,\xi)$ actually performs worse under this alternative approach.
-The variability in these results highlights the importance of making an optimal choice of the regularisation parameter for an ABC analysis.
+When using neural networks to perform the regression adjustment based on computing the pointwise median of the $m(s)$ and $\sigma^2(s)$ estimates, obtained using varying regularization parameter values (see the introduction to Section~\ref{sectionexamples}), the relative performance is quite poor (left-hand side $\overline{\mbox{RSSE}}$ values in Table~\ref{tabex1-3}).
+The mean relative $\overline{\mbox {RSSE}}$ is $-$13\% for neural networks, compared to $-$40\% for heteroscedastic least squares regression.
+As an alternative approach, rather than averaging over the regularization parameter $\lambda$, we rather choose the value of $\lambda\in\{10^{-3},10^{-2},10^{-1}\}$ that minimizes the leave-one-out error of $\theta$ [equation (\ref {eqnPLSLOO})].
+This approach considerably improves the performance of the network (right-hand side $\overline{\mbox{RSSE}}$ values in Table \ref{tabex1-3}) with the mean relative $\overline{\mbox{RSSE}}$ improving to the same level as for heteroscedastic regression.
+Adopting the same procedure to determine the regularization parameter within ridge regression, there is also a mean gain in performance from $-$39\% to $-$42\%, although the joint parameter inference on $(\tau, \sigma,\xi)$ actually performs worse under this alternative approach.
+The variability in these results highlights the importance of making an optimal choice of the regularization parameter for an ABC analysis.

 The minimum expected posterior loss approach performs particularly well here.
-This approach has also been shown to perform well in a similar analysis; that of performing inference using quantiles of a large number of independent draws from the (intractable) $g$-and-$k$ distribution \cite{fernhead+p11}.
+This approach has also been shown to perform well in a similar analysis: that of performing inference using quantiles of a large number of independent draws from the (intractable) $g$-and-$k$ distribution (\cite{fernhead+p11}).